Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 Now though, he was wondering if the cover story wasn’t genuinely flimsy as fuck, because time spent stopping to degauss was *expensive* for a ship like theirs.
 They were going to stick out a bit, if there *was* anything out here to see.

 "Still can’t believe all the s’pensive bullshit Bronzefur was able ‘ta pile on," Bruuk grumbled.
 "I don’t even know what half of it is.
-One of the biggest crates is something called ‘zrrk’ and *balls* it stinks terrible…"
+One of the biggest crates is something called ‘zrrk’ and *balls* it stinks terrible..."

 "Yup.
 Vzk’tk delicacy.
 The more rancid the better.
 Tell you what though, that’ll be our best seller when we arrive."